megaptera-helvetiae/eco-evo-interactions/content/authors/Yolanda_Camacho/_index.md

 ---
 # Display name
-title: Benedict Yuen
+title: Yolanda Camacho Garcia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc
+role: Professor

 # Organizations/Affiliations
 organizations:
-- name: University of Vienna, Austria
+- name: University of Costa Rica, Costa Rica
   url: ""

 # Short bio (displayed in user profile at end of posts)